uiowa/uiowa/README.md

     ```
 5. When your feature is ready to be tested, push it to Github.
 Please note that you are pushing to a branch of the same name as what you created locally.
     ```console
-    git push - origin feature_add_new_content_type
+    git push -u origin feature_add_new_content_type
     ```
 6. Create a Pull Request for your feature branch.
 When you push it to Github via the command line, you may see a message like this:
     ```console
     remote: Create a pull request for 'feature_add_new_content_type' on GitHub by visiting:
     remote:      https://github.com/uiowa/uiowa01/pull/new/feature_add_new_content_type